 12. Best mobile-optimized web site Awarded to the best mobile-optimized web site.
 Design, content, and functionality will be considered in judging.
 This category is intended for sites designed for mobile (smartphone) web browsers.

-15. Best Data Visualization Awarded to the best use of data visualization technology and design for journalistic purposes (e.g. interactive maps, animated infographics).
+15. Best infographic Awarded to the best use of data visualization technology and design for journalistic purposes (e.g. interactive maps, animated infographics).
 Judges will evaluate how well the authors have communicated and presented the relevant information, including ease of use, design, and originality.

 -Gold and Silver winners in each category, plus Finalists